 At the moment, only these 47 countries can enter Iceland:

-Iceland Reopened Borders on June 15th but on Aug 19th Added Restrictions Again
+Iceland Reopened Borders on June 15th but on Aug 19th Added Travel Restrictions Again

 Iceland first opened its borders in June.
 Passengers who arrived could either be tested for Covid-19 when they arrived in the country, or they could opt to go into quarantine for 14 days.

-Because there has been a recent increase in the number of cases seen in the country, on August 19th, further restrictions have been placed on those coming into the country.
+Because there has been a recent increase in the number of Coronavirus cases, further restrictions have been placed on those coming into the country.

 This involves taking a Covid-19 test upon arrival and then another 5-6 days later.
 During this period, they must remain under quarantine.